Efficient Learning on Large Graphs using a Densifying Regularity Lemma

 \section{Conclusion}

-We proved a new semi-constructive variant of the weak regularity lemma, in which the required number of communities for a given approximation error is independent of any property of the graph, including the number of nodes and sparsity level, while in previous formulations of the lemma the number of communities increased as the graph became sparser.
-Our formulation is achieved by introducing the densifying cut similarity, which allows the approximating \ibg to effectively densify the target graph.
-This enables fitting \ibgs of very low rank ($K=\gO(1)$) to large sparse graphs, while previous works required the target graph to be both large and dense in order to obtain low rank approximations.
-We introduced \ibgnns -- a signal processing approach which operates on the \ibg instead of the graph, and has $\gO(N)$ time and memory complexity due to the number of communities being $\gO(1)$. \ibgnns demonstrate state-of-the-art performance in multiple domains: node classification on directed graphs, spatio-temporal graph analysis, and knowledge graph completion.
+\looseness=-1 We proved a new semi-constructive version of the weak regularity lemma, in which the required number of communities for a given approximation error is independent of any property of the graph, including size and sparsity.
+This contrasts previous formulations of the lemma, where the number of communities increased with graph size for sparse graphs.
+Our formulation is achieved by introducing the densifying cut similarity, which, when optimized, leads the approximating \ibg to effectively densify the target graph.
+This enables fitting \ibgs of very low rank ($K=\gO(1)$) to large sparse graphs, while previous works required the target graph to be dense for low rank approximations.
+We introduced \ibgnns -- a network which operates on the \ibg instead of the graph, and has $\gO(N)$ time and memory complexity. \ibgnns demonstrate state-of-the-art performance in multiple domains: node classification on directed graphs, spatio-temporal graph analysis, and knowledge graph completion.

-The main limitation of \ibgnns is that they are not naturally transferrable between graphs: an \ibgnn learned on one graph cannot be applied to another graph, as there is no canonical way to match communities between different graphs.
-Future work will study strategies to transfer learned \ibgnns between graphs.